CleverRaven/Cataclysm-DDA/.github/ISSUE_TEMPLATE/bug_report.md

  - Mods loaded [e.g.dda, boats, hacktheplanet, StatsThroughSkills]

 **Additional context**
 Add any other context about the problem here.
+E.g. A link to a savegame that allows the issue to be reproduced.